Capstone-Projects-2025-Spring/project-aac-game-team-b/documentation/docs/requirements/use-case-descriptions.md

 # Use-case descriptions

-## Use-Case 1: Game Mechanics - Setting up new room
+## Use-Case 1: Game Mechanics - Setting Up New Room

 ### User wants to start a new game room